Topological property (T) for groupoids: Kazhdan projections

 where the maps labeled $\mu_m$ and $\mu_r$ are respectively the maximal and reduced Baum-Connes assembly maps, and the map labeled $\lambda_*$ is the map on $K$-theory induced by the canonical quotient $\lambda:C^*_{\max}(G)\to C^*_r(G)$.
 We are assuming that $\mu_r$ is an isomorphism, and Proposition \ref{kaz im} plus the assumption that no source fibre in $G$ is finite implies that the image of $[p]\in K_0(C^*_{\max}(G))$ under $\lambda_*$ is zero.
 The result follows as we are assuming that $[p]\in K_0(C^*_{\max}(G))$ is non-zero. \end{proof}

-It would be interesting if one could show (maybe under some natural conditions) that $[p]\in K_0(C^*_{\max}(G))$ cannot be in the image of the maximal assembly map for $G$, \emph{without} assuming that $G$ satisfies the usual Baum-Connes conjecture; this is known for discrete groups \cite[Section 5]{Higson:1998qd}.
+It would be interesting if one could show that $[p]\in K_0(C^*_{\max}(G))$ cannot be in the image of the maximal assembly map, \emph{without} assuming that $G$ satisfies the Baum-Connes conjecture; this is known for discrete groups \cite[Section 5]{Higson:1998qd}.

 It would be also be interesting to have a good characterisation of when $[p]\neq 0$ in $K_*(C^*_{\max}(G))$; this is automatic in the group case, but we do not have a good general condition.
-We do at least have the following observation; this is already implicit in the proof of Proposition \ref{in k ex res}, but it seemed potentially useful to make it explicit.
+We do at least have the following observation.
+It is implicit in the proof of Proposition \ref{in k ex res}, but it seemed potentially useful to make it explicit.